 Once a field of view is identified, take a reference image [1].
 Carefully flow in the assay mixture without disturbing the imaging chamber [2].
 Seal the open ends of the chamber with valap sealant [3].
 Start the imaging sequence as mentioned earlier [4].

-Talent capturing a reference image.
+SCREEN: Capturing a reference image.

 Talent adding the assay mixture.